panzerdp/dmitripavlutin.com/content/posts/109-avoid-hooks-mistakes/index.md

 As a quick reminder, the [closure](/simple-explanation-of-javascript-closures/) in JavaScript is the function that captures variables from its lexical scope.
 No matter where the closure is executed, it always has access to the variables from the place where it is defined.

-When using hooks accept callbacks as arguments (like `useEffect(callback, deps)`, `useCallback(callback, deps)`) you might create a stale closure &mdash; a closure that has captured outdated state or prop variables.
+When using hooks that accept callbacks as arguments (like `useEffect(callback, deps)`, `useCallback(callback, deps)`) you might create a stale closure &mdash; a closure that has captured outdated state or prop variables.

-Let's see a case of a stale closure created when using `useEffect(callback, deps)` hook and forgetting to correctly set the hook dependencies.
+Let's see a case of a stale closure created when using `useEffect(callback, deps)` hook.

 Inside the component `<WatchCount>` the hook `useEffect()` logs every 2 seconds the value of `count`: